ShirleyXW/User_Documentation/User_Doc/docs/index.md

 9. Choose your plan.
     ![choose the plan](.\images\choose_plan.jpg){width="400"}

-10. If you skipped inviting memebers in the Step7, on the left, click **YOUR WORKSPACE NAME**, then find `Invite people to YOUR WORKSPACE NAME` and click.
+10. If you skipped inviting members in the Step7, on the left, click **YOUR WORKSPACE NAME**, then find `Invite people to YOUR WORKSPACE NAME` and click.
 In the prompt text box, enter coworkers’ emails.
 Then click on **Send to invite them** if you manually enter emails.
 Or, you can choose to share the workspace link to invite members.
     ![invite member](.\images\invite_member.jpg){width="550"}